paazmaya/grunt-yaml-validator/README.md

 In case the value is not `false`, the given string will be used as log file where all the task output is written.

-Please note that running Grunt with `-v` (verbose) mode does make a difference in the resulting output.

-#### options.keys, DEPRECATED since v0.6.0

-Type: `string|array`

-Default value: `false`

-An array to list the property structure which the Yaml files should contain.

 #### options.structure